AnthonyLloyd/CsCheck/Why.md

 ## Gen

-Instead of coming up with examples we need to create a generator `Gen<T>` for the examples.
+Instead of coming up with examples we need to create a generator `Gen<T>` for them.
-This may sound like a pain but is actually really simple with the composable fluent 'Gen' classes.
+This may sound like a pain but actually it is really simple with the composable fluent `Gen` classes in CsCheck and can be done in one or two lines of code.

-Gen.Double.Array.List
-Gen.Double[0, 100].Array[1, 30].List
+The generators created for a domain can also be composed and reused across a number of tests e.g. serialization and domain logic.

+We start with a highly defaulted version `Gen.Double.Array.List` but may want to be more specific `Gen.Double[0.0, 100.0].Array[5].List[1, 10]` about the range of values.

+Some testing libraries can create the generator for you using reflection but this often leads to a number of bugs for the library author and a lack of control for the library user.
+Fluent style composition similar to Linq is a much more extendable and robust option.

 ## No Brainers